decentraland/decentraland-dapps/README.md

 onClose={/*close the modal by name*/}
 ```

-## EtherscanLink
+## TransactionLink

-The `<EtherscanLink>` can be used to link a transaction hash to Etherscan.io, and it connects to the redux store to know on which network the user is on.
+The `<TransactionLink>` can be used to link a transaction hash to Etherscan.io, and it connects to the redux store to know on which network the user is on.

 ### Dependencies